Open source, Java-based dedupe #

 /nix | Aug 15, 2007

-Normally, Windows XP allows only a single remote login via RDP (which in turn requires the currently logged-in local user to be kicked off!).
+Normally, Windows XP allows only a single remote login via RDP (which in turn logs out the current local user).
 However, there are several methods to circumvent this restriction:

 /windows | Aug 08, 2007